ANIMAL WELFAREOur Commitment

 The NFACC Code was updated in 2016 through a comprehensive multi-stakeholder process and based on the best independent, peer-reviewed science available.
 The NFACC Code is continuously reviewed and updated to reflect advancements in science, technology, and animal husbandry.
 Compliance with the CFC’s Animal Care Program, which is supported by The Canadian Veterinary Medical Association, is mandatory, unlike the United States where there is no mandatory industry code of practice.

 Annual Independent Third Party Audit

 The stocking density standard for chickens in Canada, based on the NFACC Code, is amongst the lowest in the world.
-It dictates that density must not normally exceed 31 kg/m2, lower than standards in the United States, Australia and European Union.
+It dictates that density must not normally exceed 31 kg/m2, lower than requirements in the United States, Australia and European Union.
 This provides chickens ample room to roam and express normal behaviours.

 Cleanliness and Air Quality

 Litter - CFC’s mandatory On-Farm Food Safety Assurance Program requires that chicken barns are fully cleaned after each flock and fresh bedding is placed into the barns.
 This requirement exceeds those requirements in other countries, and the cleaning and fresh bedding cycle helps to limit ammonia build up in barns, providing better air quality for the flock.
 Bedding helps to provide opportunities for birds to express normal behaviours (e.g. scratching, foraging and dust bathing).

 Air Quality - The NFACC Code requires that corrective action be taken if ammonia levels reach between 20-25ppm.
 Barns are highly automated to control the environment in the barn.
 Air quality, temperature, and humidity are strictly monitored and controlled.